Field Trial Results 2018.

 On behalf of the judges, Sarah summed up by saying how successful the trial had been with all dogs and handlers putting on a great display.
 The best dogs had risen to the top and they had all thoroughly enjoyed every aspect of the trial and thanked everyone responsible for making it happen.

-As you may be aware we are donating all this season's raffle
+As you may be aware we are donating all this season's raffle monies from

 Another fine day for TEAM DOVE VALLEY.

 Friday, October 5th.

 Bagots Park, by kind permission of David and Carol Dale.